-The Persad-Maharaj family of Cambridge will mark their tenth year of making the holiday season more special for GRH care providers helping patients on Christmas Day.
+The Persad-Maharaj family of Cambridge will enter their second decade of making the holiday season more special for GRH care providers helping patients on Christmas Day.

 They will give their time and energy as they serve coffee and samosas to staff, physicians and volunteers at the Freeport and KW campuses on the morning of December 25th.